Lsos/donation-reminder/readme.md

 The donation-reminder is currently only shown on Chromium-based browsers.
 If you use Firefox, you won't see any donation-reminder.

+Also note that the `minNumberOfAuthors` parameter may hide the donation-reminder from you.

 ### [OSS-project] Does it work only for browser libraries?

 Yes, the donation-reminder is only meant to be shown in the browser developer console.